-I am also a registered teacher with the Manitoba Registered Music Teachers' Association, the Canadian Registered Music Teachers' Association, the Manitoba Band Association, the Canadian Band Association, and the Manitoba Music Educator's Association.
+I am also a registered teacher with the Manitoba Registered Music Teachers' Association and the Canadian Registered Music Teachers' Association.

 I am passionate about teaching flute, piano and theory.
 I strive to teach in a way that fosters a well-rounded program for growth in each student’s musical learning.
 My past teachers created a caring and safe environment in which to learn, and I strive to continue this tradition.
 Each lesson is taught in a positive yet challenging way that cheerleads a student’s effort.
 I recognize that every student approaches music lessons differently - each one has their own particular interests and passions, learning style, and commitment level.
 My job is to find out how best to help each student attain their goals.